superfly/docs/getting-started/multi-region-databases.html.md

 ## Create a PostgreSQL cluster

-If you don't already have a PostgreSQL cluster running, you can create one with the `fly` CLI:
+If you don't already have a PostgreSQL cluster running, you can create an instance with the `fly` CLI:

 ```
 fly pg create --name chaos-postgres --region scl
 ```

-This creates a two node PostgreSQL cluster in Santiago Chile, one leader for writes, one replica for redundancy.
+This creates a Postgres instance in Santiago Chile, with a volume named `pg_data`.

 ## Add read replicas

-Adding read replicas is simple, just create more disks:
+Adding read replicas is simple.
+Just create more disks to match the existing one(s):

 ```
 fly volumes create pg_data -a chaos-postgres --size 10 --region atl